Zerodha charges one of the lowest brokerage fees of flat Rs. 20 for Intraday trading in India.

 DP charges are applicable whenever you sell shares from your Demat account.

-Rs.
-13.50 per day per scrip are DP charges at Zerodha for the shares sold.
+DP charge is Rs.
+13.50 per day per scrip.
 Here the number of shares doesn’t matter.

 Zerodha Charges for Cancelled Orders